LeoMagix/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd used to change directories to the user home directories.
 To list in long format ls -l.
 list everything using ls -al.
+Lists in long format and in digits all hidden files.